 - 1. To receive a Leave of Absence a student must fill out, give the reason for and sign a Student Leave of Absence Request Form.
 This form must be completed, approved BEFORE the leave is taken and signed by all parties before the leave is granted.
 If the Leave is DENIED the student must abide by the LOSS OF TIME POLICY.
 However if unforeseen circumstances (for example: emergency surgery or auto accident) prevent the student from doing so before the leave is taken the institution must document the reasons for this decision and collect the request from the student at a later date.
 For approved leaves with unforeseen circumstances, the beginning date of the approved leave of absence would be determined by the institution to be the first date the student was unable to attend the institution.
 HOWEVER ALL DOCUMENTATION MUST BE PRESENTED WITHIN THREE (3) DAYS OF THE STUDENT'S RETURN TO SCHOOL.

 - 2. A regular Leave of Absence from the Staunton School of Cosmetology will not be given to any student until after the first five (5) weeks of training have been completed.

-- 3. Two regular thirty (30) day Leave of Absences will be given within a 1500 clock hour program.
-Each regular leave must be for the entire thirty (30) day period.
+- 3. One (1) Leave of Absence will be given within a 1500 clock hour program.
 The number of days cannot be divided.
-The reasons for a regular 30 day leave of absence are:
+The reasons for leave of absence are:

 - a. accident

 - b. acute or critical illness

 - c. hospitalization

 - d. homelessness